New product launch: 10 steps to a successful release

 Pricing is always a delicate balance between profit and customer loyalty.
 Here are some well-known pricing approaches to go with at launch:

-- Penetration pricing – setting prices low for launch then raising later
+- Penetration pricing: Setting prices low at launch then raising them later

-- Price skimming – setting prices high for launch then dropping later
+- Price skimming: Setting prices high at launch then lowering them later

 Calculate your break-even point and return on investment